 Right now, the longest flight records on an A220 are held by Swiss for the A220-100, and by airBaltic for the A220-300.
 Swiss cover 1,314 miles in 3 hours and 50 minutes between Moscow and Geneva. airBaltic’s 2,359-mile marathon stretches from Riga to Abu Dhabi and is scheduled at 5 hours and 50 minutes.

-If, for instance, JetBlue did indeed launch transatlantic flights using the A220, perhaps from its base at New York JFK to one of the London airports, this would take in around 3,451 miles of great circle distance.
-That’s approximately 46% longer than the current longest flight, so applying some beer mat math to this would put the flight time at around 8 and a half hours.
+If, for instance, JetBlue did indeed launch transatlantic flights using the A220, perhaps from its base at New York JFK to one of the London airports, this would take in around 2,999 nautical miles of great circle distance.
+That’s approximately 27% longer than the current longest flight, so applying some beer mat math to this would put the flight time to just under seven and a half hours.

 That’s a long time on a narrowbody by anyone’s standards, but with the A321XLR on the horizon, it’s something we’d better all start getting used to.
 Plenty of airlines already do cross the pond in narrowbody aircraft, including Air Canada with an A319, WestJet’s 737 and all the legacy US carriers with their Boeing 757s, if they count.
 Needless to say, if the 737 MAX was in service, we’d probably be able to list a whole load more airlines too (looking at you, Norwegian).